elibroftw/blog.elijahlopez.ca/content/posts/life.md

 Life is precious, but what are the goals?
 Well, the primary goal is to survive.
 This is evident pretty clear and we are given reproductive organs to ensure something survives beyond our death.

 Surviving is the primary goal, but what are the secondaries?
 This is where objectivity starts to fade out of play.
 We can begin my analyzing which state of mind is the most ideal; what mindset contributes to the perfect life the most?
-For sake of simplicity, I will reduce the set of minds to happiness, moderate stress (about what though), or contentness.
+For sake of simplicity, I will reduce the set of minds to happiness, moderate stress (about what though), or contentedness.

 If you are always happy, this emotion will be numbed and you will have even higher standards for being happy.
 This is wrong since at a certain point, you will lose your humanity.